 Strengths

-• Stunning Visuals: The vibrant, detailed cyberpunk city is a visual feast.
+• Stunning Visuals: The bright, detailed cyberpunk city is a treat for the eyes, making each area memorable.

-• Emotional Storyline: The bond between the cat and B-12 adds depth.
+• Emotional Storyline: The growing bond between the cat and B-12 adds genuine heart to the journey.

 screenshot_3_Stray: A Pawsome Adventure in a Cyberpunk World